Eden12345/github-users/README.md

 It would be better to use TypeScript, and generate types through whatever middleware schemas that are being used for querying so the database and frontend are aligned (or use types exposed by a third-party library)

 Add more tests; `Example.test.js` can be run and works as expected, but there isn't testing for real-life use cases in the data parsing or component rendering

-An infinitely scrolling paginator; scrolling pagination was not requested, but it separates out confusing state management and has a potentially smoother UX

 Handle more errors other than the top level list query